-With winter fast approaching, it's even more important for people to be aware that they may qualify for a reduced electric rate through National Grid.
+It's important for people to be aware that they may qualify for a reduced electric rate through National Grid.
 For Veterans, those receiving benefits from VA DIC, the VA non-service connected pension, or Massachusetts Chapter 115 may qualify.
 Various other programs may qualify you for a reduced rate, such as SNAP, MassHealth, Fuel Assistance, WIC, and more.
 Click here to view the National Grid discount rate application.
-Having a VA disability rating, by itself, does not qualify you for
+Having a VA disability rating, by itself, does not qualify you for a reduced rate.

 On Sunday, September 11th, members of the 501st NEG came to the American Legion Post 234in Northborough.
 Members of our local American Legions, VFW, US Army Brotherhood of Tankers, and various other local organizations enjoyed a BBQ while people stopped to get their picture taken.
 Learn more about the 501st NEG and their good works by clicking here.